nikolausn/transition-amr-parser/README.md

 It will parse each line of `$input_file` separately (assumed tokenized).
 `$in_checkpoint` is the pytorch checkpoint of a trained model.
-The `file.amr` will contain the PENNMAN notation AMR with additional alignment information as comments.
+The `file.amr` will contain the PENMAN notation AMR with additional alignment information as comments.

 To use from other Python code with a trained model do